-Imagine for a moment: a a woman spends an average of €8,000 on hygiene products over the course of her life.
+Imagine for a moment: a a woman spends an average of €8,000 on hygiene products in her lifetime.
 Yes, you read that right, €8,000!
-It’s a significant cost that weighs heavily on the budget of many women.
+It's a significant cost that weighs heavily on the budgets of many women.

-The reimbursement of sanitary products is therefore a matter of paramount importance, both for gender equality that for the public health.
+The reimbursement of hygiene products is therefore a matter of paramount importance, both for gender equality only for the public health.
 The menstrual precariousness is a topic that deserves our full attention.
 In France, measures have been put in place to help young women and women who have financial difficulties in accessing the hygienic protectors.
 We'll tell you more. 👇🏻

 Why does the reimbursement of hygiene products concern us all?

 For many, especially for students and young women with low incomes, this cost is a real burden.
-Every month, for the smallest wallets, the same question arises: buy hygiene products or meet other essential needs such as food or housing.
-And the biggest problem is that the rules, the concerns and the expenses that come with them return every month.
+Every month, for those with smaller budgets, the same question arises: buy hygiene products or meet other essential needs such as food or housing.
+And the biggest problem is that the rules, the concerns and expenses that come with them return every month.

-You will tell me that it does not look at the women, but this situation worsens inequalities already existing and drives many women in the menstrual precariousness.
+You will tell me that it doesn't look at the women, but this situation worsens inequalities already existing and encourages many women in the menstrual precariousness.

 The menstrual precariousness, it is the inability to access some hygienic protections in sufficient quantity and of good quality.

-Whatever it takes to face her menstruation, a woman needs to protections.
-When she can't get one, she makes one.
+Whatever it takes to face her menstruation, a woman needs protections.
+When she can't get one, she improvises.
 No one can fully focus on a class while also worrying about the strength of the temporary menstrual solution.
-Nor sleep soundly with fear of a leak who would come to ruin his sheets.
+Nor sleep soundly while having fear of a leak who would come to ruin their sheets.
 Nor even go to work peacefully.

 Ultimately, the menstrual precariousness has dramatic consequences: